gazzman/sec/README.md

 -----------------------------------------

 1. The first step is to run xbrl_retreiver.py.
-This will collect all of the 10-Q and 10-K filings for a particular ticker, eg.
+This will collect all of the 10-Q and 10-K filings for a particular ticker, eg.:

     $ xbrl_retreiver.py XOM

-2. Next, create a file of fields you would like to extract from the XBRL filings, eg.
+2. Next, create a file of fields you would like to extract from the XBRL filings, eg.:

     $ echo Assets > fields
     $ echo Liabilities >> fields

-3. Then run the xbrl_tuple_generator.py, eg.
+3. Then run the xbrl_tuple_generator.py, eg.:

     $ xbrl_tuple_generator.py 2013-11-05T17:08:04+00:00_10-Q_xom-20130930 fields xom
     Please enter the label for Assets or press 's' to skip: total assets